-The Private Security Services Section is the regulatory authority for Private Security Services, Special Conservators of the Peace, Bail Bondsmen, and Bail Enforcement Agents and is responsible for processing applications for registration, certification, and licensure; ensuring that each individual, business, or training school meets the respective regulation requirements.
+The agency provides regulatory services for the private security, bail bonds, bail enforcement, locksmith, and other associated entities.
+The agency is responsible for processing applications for registration, certification, and licensure; ensuring that each individual, business, or training school meets the respective regulation requirements.

-The section establishes and is responsible for ensuring that individuals providing these services meet minimum entry and in-service training requirements.
+The agency establishes and is responsible for ensuring that individuals providing these services meet minimum entry and in-service training requirements.

-The section fingerprints every individual and reviews the criminal history report from the Department of State Police and the FBI prior to registration, certification, or licensure.
+The agency fingerprints every individual and reviews the criminal history report from the Department of State Police and the FBI prior to registration, certification, or licensure.

-The section trains every Business Compliance Agents in entry level and in-service training.
-The section also offers Instructor Development training to the industry.
+The agency trains Business Compliance Agents in entry level and in-service training.
+The agency also offers Instructor Development training to the industry.

-The section receives complaints, investigates and adjudicates cases, and audits the businesses and training schools to maintain compliance.
+The agency responds to complaints, investigates and adjudicates cases, and audits the businesses and training schools to maintain compliance.

-The section's customer service specialist receives approximately 3,300 technical assistance calls a month and receives and processes over 58,000 applications a year.
+The agency customer service specialists handle approximately 3,300 technical assistance calls a month and receives and processes over 58,000 applications a year.

-The section regulates four separate programs and all are under review or current regulatory promulgation in accordance with the Administrative Process Act and Executive Order #36.
+The agency regulates four separate programs and all are under review or current regulatory promulgation in accordance with the Administrative Process Act and Executive Order #36.

-The section provides private security services training and monitoring through a grant received from Homeland
+The agency provides private security services training and monitoring through a grant received from Homeland Security.

-Security.